 OOPS is based on entities such as objects that consume memory with multiple objects in each class.
 So, it is crucial to control the memory and objects effectively, failing which might lead to errors, failures, or even system crashes.

 Fundamentally, garbage collection can be defined as the system of handling memory-related tasks in the program.
 Garbage collection helps in removing unwanted objects that are not required, thus freeing memory.

 9. Can Java applications be executed without following OOP?

 Java applications cannot be run without OOPS implementations.
-Java itself is based on the OOP System and it is an object-oriented programming language.
-Practising OOPS coding questions in Java and checking other Java OOPs coding questions is highly advised.
+Java itself is based on the OOP System, and it is an object-oriented programming language.
+Practicing OOPS coding questions in Java and checking other Java OOPs coding questions is highly advised.

 However, languages such as C++ can be used with or without OOPs.
-It is also advised to practise OOPS viva questions in C++ and prepare for the technical questions on the OOPS concept.
+It is also advised to practice OOPS viva questions in C++ and prepare for the technical questions on the OOPS concept.

 10. What are interfaces?

 Interfaces are used for declaring a method without specifically defining this method.
 Interfaces must be defined by the classes that implement the methods of the interfaces.
-Interfaces, however, do not contain instructions or behaviours to be executed, and hence are not templates or blueprints for the program.
+Interfaces, however, do not contain instructions or behaviors to be executed and hence are not templates or blueprints for the program.